potter0815/aws-lambda-zombie-workshop/README.md

 * **For international users**: If you have an international phone number and want to send text messages -
   1. Modify your user record in the DynamoDB Users table with your correct International Phone Number.
 You need to do this in DynamoDB directly, because the JS chat application performs validation that requires a 10 digit US phone number on the client.
 After modifying this in DynamoDB, you should be able to send text messages to your Twilio phone number from your international phone number because the the Lambda phone number validation in the code will recognize your phone number.

+alternatively you can download signup.js and signup.html from this repository (potter0815) and replace your Versions

 * * *